notpeter/udt/README.txt

 XXX: [LINUX(default), BSD, OSX]
 YYY: [IA32(default), POWERPC, IA64, AMD64]

-For example, on OS X, you need to do "make -e os=OSX arch=POWERPC"; on 32-bit Linux system, simply use "make".
+For example, on OS X, you may need to do "make -e os=OSX arch=POWERPC"; on 32-bit i386 Linux system, simply use "make".

 On Windows systems, use the Visual Studio .NET project files in ./win directory.

 To use UDT in your application:
 Read index.htm in ./doc.
 The documentation is in HTML format and requires your browser to support JavaScript.